 The first step is to take stock of what has been compromised.
-Make sure you know what page(s) Google or your user has noticed contain malware, and get specifics if possible: is there a redirect to a bad site?
-Popup spam?
-Malicious scripts?
-Warnings from Google or your own security software on your computer?
-Make a note of these, as these details will come in handy in the following steps.
+Make sure you know what page(s) Google or your user noted malware, and try to get as specific as possible with the issue:

+Next, you should make a backup of your site in its current condition.
 This not only enables you to keep track of the time and date your site was infected, but also to know this version should not be restored to.

 The next step involves running a free site check with Sucuri, a security authority.
 First, enter your domain or the URL that Google flagged as containing malware.
 Sucuri will scan the site and let you know if they detect malware or any other warning signs.
 This will unmask any potential areas that need to be cleaned up, for you to address.

 Now that you know what’s compromised, it’s time to fix the damage.
-If you host your site with WP Engine simply Contact Support through your User Portal and our team will help get a security scan and cleaning set up for you.
+If you host your site with WP Engine, simply Contact Support through your User Portal and our team will help get a security scan and cleaning set up for you.
 Be sure to provide our Support team with the details surrounding the infection and the symptoms your site is experiencing as a result.

 After the scan, site owners should run through some quick checks to ensure the site is secured from any further reinfection:

-- Update WordPress, plugins, and themes.
-Most malware infections by far are from outdated software.
+- Most malware infections by far are from outdated software.
 While WP Engine keeps your WordPress files up to date, security is also a partnership.
 Since we allow you to use the plugins and themes you want, this means these updates are in your hands.

-- Audit admin users.
-Take a critical look at the administrator-level users in your WordPress Admin Dashboard.
+- Take a critical look at the administrator-level users in your WordPress Admin Dashboard.
 Make sure only the users who truly need Administrator access have this level of access.

-- Audit SFTP users.
-Log into the User Portal and click the affected install on the Dashboard page.
-Select “SFTP users” from the list and look through the users on file.
-If you do not recognize or need any users here, simply remove them so these users no longer have access to add or change files on your site.
+- Log into the User Portal and click the environment name.
+Select SFTP users from the left-hand navigation and look through the users on file.
+If you do not recognize or need any users here, simply remove them.
+This way, these users no longer have access to add or change files on your site.